remusao/remusao.github.io/posts/static-comments.md

 ## How it Looks

 This post is already equipped with the static comments.
-I created a few of them to demonstrate the look and feel of them.
+I created a few of them to demonstrate the look and feel.
 You can expend the comments by clicking the first link on the left `N comments`, or post a new one by clicking on `Leave a comment on Github` (you will be redirected on the correct `issue`).